PSH-Computing-AI-club/competition-spring-2025/README.md

 Looking for how to script your AI player?
 Go [here](./ai-player-scripting.md).

+## Briefing Presentation

+Looking for the club meeting briefing presentation material that was given on Monday, Jan 27th?
+Go [here](./Compeition%20Club%20Meeting%20Briefing.pdf).

 ## Documentation

 Every competitor is supplied with a starter git repository containing three sample AI players to serve as a springboard for getting started.